RichEwin/bank_tech_test/README.md

-# Bank Tech Test
+# Bank Account

 ## Approach

-The Bank program is split up into various classes that understands the behaviour of various methods.
+The Bank Account application is split up into various classes that understands the behaviour of various methods.
 The classes encapsulate these behaviours.

 - The Account Class understands the behaviour of the balance, deposit, withdraw and statement methods.
 - The Statement Class understands the behaviour of the print_statement method.